nemphi/hanabicms/README.md

 This project is currently in ⚠️ **alpha** ⚠️.
 It's not ready for production use.

+D1 (The database we use) is also in alpha stage, so it's not ready for production use either.

 ## Why?

 My initial goal was to contribute to Payload, but their dependency on the Node runtime and MongoDB made it impossible for me to contribute.
 I wanted to build a CMS that was fully hosted and used only Cloudflare's offerings.